refetch-io/refetch/ENHANCED_SPAM_DETECTION.md

 - `lib/openai.ts` - Unused class with duplicate prompt

 **After**: Consolidated to a single, maintainable structure:
-- `lib/prompts.ts` - Centralized prompt configuration
-- `functions/enhancement/index.js` - Uses shared prompt
+- `functions/enhancement/index.js` - Contains the system prompt directly
 - `lib/openai.ts` - Deleted (was unused)

 This eliminates duplication, ensures consistency, and makes maintenance easier.
+The prompt is now embedded directly in the enhancement function, which is the most reliable approach for serverless environments.

 ### Files Modified